jtpack/nymphes-osc/README.md

 ## OSC Client Handling

 ### /register_client
-- Description: Register an OSC client with the OSC server.
-Only registered OSC clients receive any messages from nymphes-osc.
+- Description: Register an OSC client specifying the port.
 The sender's IP address will be detected and used as the client's IP address.
 - Arguments:
   - 0
     - Type: Int
     - Description: Port that host will be listening on

 ### /register_client_with_ip_address
-- Description: Register an OSC client, but specify the IP address to use.
+- Description: Register an OSC client, specifying the IP address and port.
 - Arguments:
   - 0
     - Type: String